vesk4000/bm/README.md

 # Contribute Articles to Bitcoin Mining

-BM is one of the highest profile and visited websites in Bitcoin.
-Our video What Is Bitcoin Mining? has had over 1.2 million views.
-We want BM to be a classy resource to introduce people to the concept of crypto-currency.
+<p><a href="https://www.bitcoinmining.com/">Bitcoin Mining</a> is one of the highest profile and visited websites in Bitcoin.
+Our <a href="https://www.youtube.com/watch?v=Um63OQz3bjo">video</a> <a href="https://www.youtube.com/watch?v=Gc2en3nHxA4">What Is Bitcoin?</a> has had over 7.5 million views and <a href="https://www.youtube.com/watch?v=GmOzih6I1zs">What Is Bitcoin Mining?</a> has had over 2 million views.
+We want <a href="http://bitcoinminer.com/">BM</a> to be a classy resource to introduce people to the concept of crypto-currency.
 You can responsibly leverage BM to build your Bitcoin business!
 For example, you could use WUC for your blog which would have several advantages such as higher search engine visibility and extremely optimized hosting.<p>
 <h2>Earn Money Contributing</h2>
 <p>Due to a generous donation there is a budget for content creation.
 The goal is to pay about $25/hour of work for new articles.
 Want to earn money submitting new articles?
 <p>Follow the instructions below and submit an article.
 If the pull request gets merged then you will get paid $25 via bitcoins.
 To get paid you will need to contact Trace Mayer either in the WeUseCoins Slack (send an email request to advertising@weusecoins.com) or <a href="https://bitcoincore.slack.com/signup">Bitcoin Core Slack</a> channel (@TraceMayer).
 Future articles can then be assigned so you can earn more!